How to Start a Food Business in the City of Portland

 Permanent Food Establishment with Outdoor Dining

-Application forms can be downloaded from this website, and completed applications should be returned to the Inspections Department at City Hall, 389 Congress Street, Portland ME 04101.
+Application forms can be downloaded from this website, and completed applications should be returned to the Business License Division at City Hall, 389 Congress Street, Portland ME 04101.
 Questions can be directed to 207-874-8693.

 Temporary Food Establishment